 Anne is universally recognized as a top authority on shells and shell crafts.
-Along with writing Shellcrafting, Anne has collaborated on other publications with Harlan Wittkoff and Peter Dance, and she has contributed shelling and craft columns to local newspapers and magazines.
-Anne is frequently invited to judge scientific and artistic shell competitions, including the world- famous annual Sanibel Shell Show and Fair ..
+Along with writing Shellcrafting and Shellcrafting II, Anne has collaborated on other publications with Harlan Wittkoff and Peter Dance, and has contributed shelling and craft columns to local newspapers and magazines.
+Anne is frequently invited to judge scientific and artistic shell competitions, including the world- famous annual Sanibel Shell Show and Fair.
 She gives shelling lectures, teaches shell craft workshops, and leads shelling expeditions around the world.

 Anne Joffe is deeply involved in the local and national shelling scene.
-She is currently president of the Sanibel-Captiva Shell Club and In 1978, started the Club’s annual Scholarship Award, which is still given.
-She is currently President Emeritus of the the Bailey-Matthews Shell Museum’s board of directors.
+She has served as president of the Sanibel-Captiva Shell Club and In 1978, started the Club’s annual Scholarship Award, which is still given.
+She served as President Emeritus of the the Bailey-Matthews Shell Museum’s board of directors.
 She is past president of the Conchologists of America, and is currently serving on their Board as the organization’s convention coordinator, and she is past treasurer of the American Malacological Society.

 According to Anne Joffe, “Sanibel is synonymous with shelling,” and she feels fortunate to have turned her favorite pastime into an internationally renowned enterprise.
 “My hobby became my business, my hobby actually became my life,” she said.
 “I’ve been very lucky.
 I’ve been able to turn what I like to do into a viable living and business.”